Some implications between Grothendieck's anabelian conjectures: Introduction

+As a consequence, if $k\s\C$ is finitely generated over $\Q$, whether or not $X$ is printable depends only on $X_{\C}$. \end{TA}

+We remark that in our proof of Theorem A the categorical structure is crucial, even for schemes: we do not know whether the same result holds if we replace printability with the analogous statement asking only for a bijection.

-We then give in \autoref{orbisect} the first nontrivial example of expected anabelian DM stack, i.e. hyperbolic orbicurves.
-Orbicurves are essentially curves where we replace some closed points with copies of $B\mu_{n}$.
-There is a notion of rational Euler characteristic for orbicurves, i.e. for every orbicurve $X$ there exists a rational number $\rchi(X)$ which coincides with the usual Euler characteristic if $X$ is a curve.
-Hyperbolic orbicurves are those with negative Euler characteristic.
-Niels Borne and Michel Emsalem conjectured that hyperbolic orbicurves satisfy the section conjecture.
+The first non-trivial example of expected anabelian DM stacks are hyperbolic orbicurves, see \cite{be14}.
+There is a natural notion of rational Euler characteristic for orbicurves, and hyperbolic ones are those with negative characteristic.